ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/Sections.rst

 |

+.. _sdk_ubuntu_components_sections_selectedIndex-prop:

 +--------------------------------------------------------------------------+
 |        \ selectedIndex : int                                             |
 +--------------------------------------------------------------------------+

-The index of the currently selected section in
-`model </sdk/apps/qml/Ubuntu.Components/Sections#model-prop>`__.
-The
-default value is 0 if there is at least 1 section, or -1 for no sections.
+The index of the currently selected section in :ref:`model <sdk_ubuntu_components_sections#model-prop>`.
+The default value is 0 if there is at least 1 section, or -1 for no sections.
 When the model is changed, selectedIndex is reset to 0 and the first action is triggered.
 Upon completion of the Sections component, if there is an Action associated with the selected index, that Action will be triggered.

 |